ChisomOrika/ChisomOrika/README.md

 ---

-### 🚀 Data & MLOps Engineer | AI/RAG Specialist
+### 🚀 Data Engineer

-I am an accomplished **Data Engineer and MLOps Practitioner**  from Nigeria, specializing in building production-grade, end-to-end data and machine learning systems.
+I am an accomplished **Data Engineer from Nigeria, specializing in building production-grade, end-to-end data and machine learning systems.

 ---